ekatwood/token_mint/README.md

 The mint is 500M tokens.

-Arweave will be used to store and host the logo image (recommended 500x500px png or jpg).
+Arweave will be used to store and host the logo image (recommended 500x500px png, jpg, jpeg, or webp).
 You will also need to store a JSON (JavaScript Object Notation) file that points to the image uri.

 # Landing Page: